michaelplumlee95/log-dog/README.md

-# Log Dog
+# Log Dog 🐕

-Incident Correlations for Operational Logs
+**A CLI tool for correlating operational logs into incidents**

+![CI](https://github.com/michaelplumlee95/log-dog/actions/workflows/ci.yml/badge.svg)

 ## Overview

-Log Dog is a command-line tool that ingests operational logs, normalizes events, and automatically groups related events into incidents.
-Its goal is to reduce large volumes of noisy logs into concise, human-readable summaries that support faster triage and engineering decision making.
+Log Dog is a command-line tool that ingests operational log data and groups related events into **incidents** using a configurable time-window correlation strategy.

+It is designed to reduce noisy, high-volume logs into concise summaries that support **initial incident triage** in infrastructure and backend environments.

-This project is inspired by real world operational environments (data centers, power systems, industrial infrastructure), where engineers must identify meaningful patterns across many routine readings and alarms.
+The project is inspired by real-world operational workflows in data centers and industrial systems, where engineers reason about incidents by correlating warnings and errors across multiple subsystems over time.

-![CI](https://github.com/michaelplumlee95/log-dog/actions/workflows/ci.yml/badge.svg)
+---

-## Problem Statement
+## Problem

 Operational systems generate large numbers of logs:

-- routine status readings
+- routine status messages (`INFO`)
-- warnings
+- warnings (`WARN`)
-- error events
-- alarms across multiple subsystems
+- errors and alarms (`ERROR`)

-Individually, these log entries are often low-signal.
+Individually, these entries are often low signal.
 Taken together, they may represent a single underlying incident.

 Manually reviewing logs to determine: